 Unusual Things to Do in Copenhagen

 Here are some of our favorite things to do in Copenhagen, that you possibly wouldn’t do anywhere else!
+If you’re only staying for a weekend, make sure you put at least one or two of those places on your must-visit list!

 On the island of Christianshavn, you’ll find a whacky and wonderful community that does things a little differently.
 Back in 1971, the Free Town of Christiania was established when a housing shortage in Copenhagen prompted people to take up illegal residence in abandoned military barracks.